MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/playfabmultiplayerreference-cpp/pflobby/functions/pfmultiplayerfindlobbies.md

 ## Remarks

 This is an asynchronous operation.
 Upon successful completion, the title will be provided a [PFLobbyFindLobbiesCompletedStateChange](../structs/pflobbyfindlobbiescompletedstatechange.md) with the [PFLobbyFindLobbiesCompletedStateChange::result](../structs/pflobbyfindlobbiescompletedstatechange.md) field set to ```S_OK```.
-Upon a failed completion, the title will be provided a [PFLobbyFindLobbiesCompletedStateChange](../structs/pflobbyfindlobbiescompletedstatechange.md) with the [PFLobbyFindLobbiesCompletedStateChange::result](../structs/pflobbyfindlobbiescompletedstatechange.md) field set to a failure. <br /><br />
+Upon a failed completion, the title will be provided a [PFLobbyFindLobbiesCompletedStateChange](../structs/pflobbyfindlobbiescompletedstatechange.md) with the [PFLobbyFindLobbiesCompletedStateChange::result](../structs/pflobbyfindlobbiescompletedstatechange.md) field set to a failure.

 ## Requirements